aishmeen05/Daily-mood-tracker/README.md

 - Calculates mood summary
 - Future updates: Save to file, View stats
 - Counts and displays how many times each mood was entered
+- Displays each mood with corresponding day number

 Made with 💛 by Aishmeen